-Not only does a home EV charging point add value to your house, but with the addition of solar panels and a solar-compatible EV charger, your house’s value will skyrocket!
+Not only does a home EV charging point add value to your house, but with the addition of solar panels and a solar-compatible EV charger, your house’s value will skyrocket.

 No, any solar PV system (as long as they include solar panels and an inverter) will work with all our smart solar chargers – you don’t need to invest in any specific infrastructure.

-First and foremost, battery storage does what it says on the tin – it’s a battery that stores excess energy inside, such as electricity generated from solar and wind.
+Battery storage does what it says on the tin – it’s a battery that stores excess energy inside, such as electricity generated from solar and wind.
 You can then use this saved energy at a later date instead of it being fed back into the National Grid.

 For instance, you could store excess solar energy in your battery store that was harnessed during the day and then utilise that energy to charge your EV during the night (when you wouldn’t otherwise be able to charge with solar power).
 One of the most popular battery stores is the Tesla Powerwall.